Privacy Statement

 Within one month of receipt, we will assess whether the request is justified.
 If the municipality intends to grant your request and the request is complex or extensive, the municipality may extend the processing of your request by two months.

-A decision on your request is a decision based on the General Administrative Law Act.
-You can therefore submit a notice of objection against this.
-It is also possible to submit a complaint to the Dutch Data Protection Authority (AP).
+A decision on your request is a decision under the General Administrative Law Act.
+You can therefore file a notice of objection against it.
+It is also possible to file a complaint with the Personal Data Authority (AP).

 Use of cameras

-Our employees, buildings, and grounds may be secured using video cameras.
-The images are not stored longer than necessary.
-Images may be stored for an extended period if there is an incident that we must report, such as damage, theft, or threats to employees.
+Our employees, buildings and grounds may be secured using video cameras.
+The images are not kept longer than necessary.
+Images may be kept for a long time if there is an incident, which we are required to report, such as damage, theft or threats to employees.

 Cookies

-You can visit the municipality's website anonymously, unless you fill in personal data.
-We do want to get an idea of the number of visitors to our site and which pages are visited.
-We do this because we can improve our services with this information.
-Only the number of visits are registered and not the identity of the visitors.
-Your data therefore remains anonymous.
+You can visit the municipality's website anonymously unless you enter personal information.
+However, we do want to get a picture of the number of visitors to our site and which pages are visited.
+We do this because it allows us to improve our services.
+For this purpose, only the number of visits is recorded and not the identity of the visitors.
+Your data thus remains anonymous.

 A cookie is a small text file that is temporarily placed on your hard drive by a web server.
-With the help of a cookie, our website can recognize you when you visit our website again, and the website can be specially set up for you.
-So, a cookie helps you save time.
+With the help of a cookie, our website can recognize you when you revisit our website and the website can be set up specifically for you.
+Thus, a cookie helps you save time.
 A cookie cannot spread viruses.

 You can refuse cookies in your browser settings.
-However, please note that the operation and use of some parts of the website may be slower or impossible.
-You can find more information about cookies via the help function of your browser (often found in the 'options' menu).
+However, please note that this may slow down or prevent the operation and use of some parts on the website.
+Through the help function of your browser (often found in the "options" menu) you can find more information about cookies.

-The municipality uses cookies for visitor analysis via Siteimprove and Google Analytics.
-Cookies are also used to optimize the accessibility of the website.
-For example, a functional cookie is placed when the website is read aloud using Readspeaker.
+The municipality uses cookies for visitor analysis through Siteimprove and Google Analytics.
+Cookies are also used to optimize website accessibility.
+For example, a functional cookie is set when the website is read aloud using Readspeaker.

-If you submit an application or pass on changes via a digital form on the municipality's website, you must identify yourself using your DigiD, eHerkenning, and eIDAS.
-After identification, this data is used for the application or change you submitted, so that we can be sure that we are helping the right person.
-DigiD is not used for submitting a report or asking a question via a digital form.
+If you make an application or submit changes via a digital form from the municipality's website, you must identify yourself for this using your DigiD, eHerkenning and eIDAS.
+After identification, this information is used for the application or change you submitted, so we can be sure we are helping the right person.
+DigiD is not used for making a report or asking a question via a digital form.

-This privacy statement may be changed without prior notice.
+This privacy statement is subject to change without notice.
 Changes take effect from the moment they are published.
-We advise you to consult the privacy statement regularly so that you are aware of these changes.
-The privacy statement was last modified in May 2023.
+We recommend that you consult the privacy statement regularly so that you are aware of these changes.
+The privacy statement was last amended in May 2023.

 Contact details

-If you have any questions about this privacy statement from the municipality, you can preferably make this known to the Data Protection Officer (FG).
-The FG can be reached by e-mail via FGTD@t-diel.nl or by telephone on 14 0511.
+If you have any questions about this Municipality Privacy Statement, please make them known to the Data Protection Officer (FG).
+The FG can be reached by email at FGTD@t-diel.nl or by calling 14 0511.

 Complaints

 We are happy to help you if you have complaints about the processing of your personal data.
-If, despite this, you cannot resolve the issue with us, you also have the right to submit a complaint to the Privacy Supervisor under the privacy legislation.
-This is the Dutch Data Protection Authority (AP).
-On the AP website you will find the contact information and more information about privacy legislation.
+If, despite this, you still cannot work things out with us, you also have the right under privacy legislation to file a complaint with the Privacy Supervisor.
+This is the Personal Data Authority (AP).
+On the website of the AP you will find contact information and also more information about privacy legislation.